Prithvi-Aithal/Prithvi-Aithal/README.md

 ### 🧭 About Me

-- 🎓 Engineering student, building things that sit somewhere between **Operating Systems**, **AI/ML**, and **Web Development**
+- 🎓 Engineering student passionate about Systems Programming, AI/ML, and Full-Stack Development
-- 🛠️ Recently shipped OS internals in C, a Git-style VCS from scratch, a RAG-based study assistant and a Mini Compiler
+- 🛠️ Built projects including a Git-inspired Version Control System, OS Linux Container Runtime, a RAG-powered Study Assistant, and a Mini Compiler
-- 🧠 Interested in how things work under the hood — kernels, compilers, interpreters, and the models running on top of them
+- 🧠 Interested in kernels, compilers, interpreters, and the systems that power modern AI
-- 🚀 Currently exploring applied ML and full-stack product builds
+- 🚀 Exploring applied Machine Learning and scalable product development
-- 💬 Spend most of my time around OS, compilers, and AI/ML
+- 💻 Mostly working with C, Python, JavaScript, and the Linux ecosystem
-- 📍 Based in Bengaluru, India
+- 📍 Bengaluru, India

 ---